tldr-pages/tldr/pages/common/chezmoi.md

 `chezmoi -v apply`

-## Using chezmoi across multiple machines

-- Setting chezmoi up on another machine, from a service like GitHub:
+- Set chezmoi up on another machine, from a service like GitHub:

 `chezmoi init {{https://git_url}}`